 Directly north of the Ford Museum, climb onto Lorrie's Button by artist Hy Zelkowitz, winner of a 1976 playground sculpture competition.

 As you walk this tour you may also encounter artistic tributes to notable figures from the city's history.
 The Community Legends Sculpture Project is an ongoing initiative to erect 25 bronze statues honoring people who helped shape Grand Rapids.
-The collection currently includes statues of:

 This is just a small sampling of dozens of significant sculptures and buildings lining downtown streets.
 Keep your eyes peeled on your journey!